What Is Medication-Assisted Treatment (MAT)?

 Recovery is a lifelong journey, and our comprehensive aftercare programs provide ongoing support, relapse prevention strategies, and a community-focused network to empower sustainable sobriety and lasting wellness.

-From therapists to support staff, everyone at Carolina Recovery is trained to provide empathetic care tailored to the unique needs of each individual.
+From therapists to support staff, everyone at Carolina Recovery is trained to provide empathetic care for people addicted to drinking alcohol, illegal drugs, or pain medicine.
 Each team member brings a wealth of knowledge and experience.
+We understand that recovery is a personal journey.
+Our team will create a personalized treatment plan to fit your needs, lifestyle, and goals.

 Carolina Recovery has helped numerous people in North Carolina struggling with drug abuse and alcohol addiction.
 We take pride in our patient success stories.
 Our experienced staff employs evidence-based therapies like medication-assisted treatment and behavioral therapy.